mcore1976/antispy-jammer/README.md

 for ATTINY13 : main5.c   +  compileattinyv2 , main8.c  +   compileattinyv3

-Version B : If you want to play with original design using AD9833 signal generator, please use combination of  "main6.c"   +  "compileattiny6"  and schematic "arduino-mic-supresor-ultrasonic-v2-ATTINY85.png" or the one with TPA3116D2.
+Version B : This version uses AD9833 signal generator therefore please use combination of  "main6.c"   +  "compileattiny6"  and schematic "arduino-mic-supresor-ultrasonic-v2-ATTINY85.png" or the one with TPA3116D2.

 ARDUINO VERSIONS :